9. Database access

 ![]() |

-The installation of MySQL5 is described in the appendices in section 1.2, and that of the Ado.Net connector in section 1.2.5.
+The installation of MySQL5 is described in the appendices in paragraph 1.2 connector and the Ado.Net connector on the paragraph 1.2.5.

 We create a third project in the same solution as before and add the references it needs: